 Employer Satisfaction Rate 100%

-We offer four program options within the field of Health Information. click on the buttons below to learn more about each specialty and program.
+We offer five program options within the field of Health Information.
+Please click on the buttons below to learn more about each or our HIIM specialties.

 |Health Informatics Masters Degree- On Campus

 Health Informatics & Information Management